jiafengkevinchen/close-replication/README.md

 # See  https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file
 conda env create -f environment.yml conda activate eb-replication

+## If this didn't work, then a simple fall back is to create an empty environment and then use pip
+## Create and activate an empty environment with the correct python version
+# conda create -n eb-replication python=3.10
+# conda activate eb-replication

+## install using pip freshly without loading local cache
+# pip install --no-cache-dir -r requirements.txt
 ```

 2. (**Mosek**) The code is last run with [Mosek